shrujann/BTO-Management-System/README.md

 ### Project Overview

 This project is a **Build-To-Order (BTO) Management System** built in Java.
 It manages the application and processing of BTO (Build-To-Order) projects, with the ability to handle users (Applicants, Officers, Managers), project data, applications, and user enquiries through various CSV files.
+Team Members include Nicholas Yoong, Shrujan, Wei Hong, Sabareesh and Ming Tzern.

 ### Purpose